 4. Do they come with a lot of baggage?

 One of the more important parts of the business partner selection process is considering how much ‘baggage’ your potential partner comes along with.
-We’re referring to personal baggage as well as to financial baggage.
+We’re referring to personal baggage and financial baggage.
 Both kinds can have a crucial effect on the likelihood of your business’s success.

 If your business partner is constantly dealing with personal crises or has money issues on a regular basis, it will very likely have a negative consequence on your business’s performance.
 A preoccupied partner means you may wind up picking up the slack and be left wondering why you ever took a business partner in the first place.